Build your own garage shelf for under $30.

 1/4" board for the upper shelves (where lighter things will be placed)

-5/8" plywood (where heavy things will be placed)
+5/8" platform (where heavy things will be placed)

 8. After finishing my rack, I noticed that I had enough space to add another shelf.
 I added this one above the middle shelf, and found some messed up 2 x 4’s in the wood shed.
 They were not in the best shape, but would work for this application.
 I installed these sideways as the shelf was not going to hold a lot of weight, and would allow more clearance for putting things on the middle shelf.